A Request For Proposal is a powerful print document that contains all the important and relevant information about a project you need to be completed.

 Focus on the objectives they are hoping to reach, then showcase similar works and craft potential ideas from there.

-It’s fairly easy to draft an RFP response for content writing jobs.
+It’s fairly easy to draft an RFP response for content strategizing and writing jobs.
 You don’t really need visual examples, although like we already stated, people are visual and will respond well to good aesthetics.

 Ultimately, your writing style and ability to adapt it to your client’s needs will be the determining factor in securing a project like this.